FaradayRF/Faraday-Software/CONTRIBUTING.md

 * Applications and supporting programs shall strive to be [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer)
 * Functionality of the software shall attempt to be agnostic of radio hardware design where appropriate
-* An [API](https://en.wikipedia.org/wiki/Application_programming_interface) should be used to communicate between different applications and progams
+* An [API](https://en.wikipedia.org/wiki/Application_programming_interface) should be used to communicate between different applications and programs

 ### Suggested Tools<a name="suggested_tools"></a>
 Tools we find make developing for Faraday-Software better